protontypes/open-sustainable-technology/docs/business.md

 <!--lint ignore awesome-toc awesome-contributing awesome-badge -->
 # Sustainable Business Development

-__Projects and organizations for sustainable business development.__
+__Projects, resources and organizations for that support you in creating a sustainable business development.__

 ## Incubators and Hackathons
 * [Greentown Labs](https://greentownlabs.com/) - Solving the climate crisis through entrepreneurship and collaboration.